Rock and Roll's Greatest Failure: Otway the Movie: Story

-This success inspires Otway and his fans to try to give him what he most desires—a second hit and how retail stores try to prevent Otway from achieving this.
-Interviewees explain that back in 2002, downloads did not count towards chart position, only sales through the shops.
-This market was dominated by the big retail chains of Woolworths, Asda, WHSmith and Tesco.
-If you could not get your single into these stores, you were very unlikely to have a hit.
-Sadly for Otway, none of these stores would take the single.
-However, an orchestrated fan campaign saw Bunsen Burner reach number nine in the UK Charts.
-It is then revealed that despite this success and an appearance on the BBC's flagship music programme Top of the Pops, Woolworths still refuse to stock Otway's single and place their own choice of number nine in their displays.
-The audience also find out how Otway's Hit campaign inspires Jon Morter to try to get Rage Against the Machine the coveted Christmas number one in 2009.
+This inspires Otway and his fans to secure him a second chart hit.
+However, major retail chains attempted to prevent it.
+Interviewees note that in 2002, only physical sales through retail outlets counted toward chart positions, not downloads.
+This market was dominated by big retail chains such as Woolworths, Asda, WHSmith, and Tesco.
+Artists without distribution in these stores were unlikely to chart.
+Despite none of the chains stocking Otway's single, a coordinated fan campaign drove Bunsen Burner to number nine in the UK Charts.
+Even after this and an appearance on Top of the Pops, Woolworths still refused to stock Otway's single and displayed their preferred choice at number nine instead.
+Otway's campaign inspired Jon Morter's successful effort to make Rage Against the Machine's Killing in the Name the UK Christmas number one in 2009.

-Otway explains how the success of Bunsen Burner goes to his head and he embarks on putting together an ambitious world tour.
-Otway explains his ambition to do the "greatest world tour ever" and charters his own jet to take him, his band and 300 fans to places like New York City, Las Vegas, Tahiti and Sydney.
-He also explains how he puts a £10,000 deposit down on hiring the large concert hall at the Sydney Opera House, which although expensive is still "significantly cheaper than hiring a jet".
-He also explains how contemporary artists such as Glenn Tilbrook and Steve Harley agree to come on the tour with him.
-Sadly, after initial enthusiasm for the world tour subsides, Otway is left with little choice but to cancel the tour as costs spiral and only half the plane is filled.
+Otway admits that the success of Bunsen Burner went to his head, leading him to organise an ambitious world tour.
+He aimed to stage the "greatest world tour ever," chartering a privet jet to transport himself, his band, and 300 fans to destinations including New York City, Las Vegas, Tahiti and Sydney.
+He paid a £10,000 deposit to book the large concert hall at the Sydney Opera House, which he considered "significantly cheaper than hiring a jet".
+Artists such as Glenn Tilbrook and Steve Harley agreed to join the tour.
+After initial enthusiasm waned and only half the plane was filled, escalating costs forced Otway to cancel the entire venture.

-Coming up to his 60th birthday in 2012, Otway announces he intends to produce and show a movie of career.
-The film thus ends on a high with Otway triumphantly walking along the red carpet in scenes shot on the morning of the producers' premiere.
-He explains how the movie has been paid for by his fans snapping up tickets for a screening at London's Odeon Leicester Square all of whom are credited as producers in the film's closing credits.
+Approaching his 60th birthday in 2012, Otway announced plans to produce and screen a film about his career.
+The documentary concludes with Otway walking the red carpet in scenes filmed on the morning of the producers' premiere.
+He explains that fans funded the movie by purchasing tickets for a screening at London's Odeon Leicester Square, earning each a producer credit in the closing credits.

+Release

 Producers' premiere

-To celebrate his 60th birthday, Otway booked the Odeon Leicester Square to screen the story of his career to his fans.
-The screening created cinematic history with the final scenes being filmed from the red carpet on the morning of the Producers' Premiere and cut into the movie whilst the producers were watching the film.
-Over 1,000 fans packed into the Odeon to watch the screening of their idol each of whom were credited as a producer in the film's end credits.
-The movie was hailed a great success by those who attended the Premiere.
+To mark his 60th birthday, Otway booked the Odeon Leicester Square for a special screening of his career story for his fans.
+The final scenes were shot on the red carpet that morning and edited into the film while the audience watched.
+Over 1,000 fans attended, and each received a producer credit in the film's end credits.
+The premiere was considered successful.